choksi2212/blog-vibe/README.md

 - **Performance**: Optimized for speed with GSAP animations, caching, lazy loading, and efficient data fetching
 - **User Experience**: Stunning animations and micro-interactions create an engaging platform
 - **Accessibility**: WCAG 2.1 compliant with comprehensive legal pages and data protection
+- **Security**: Zero vulnerabilities with comprehensive security measures and regular dependency updates
+- **Navigation**: Consistent branding and easy navigation with "Devnovate" home buttons across all pages

 ### 🎯 Target Audience